 Greece’s industrial turnover grew by 12.9 percent in November after October’s figure was upwardly revised to 11.6 percent, according to Hellenic Statistical Authority (ELSTAT) data published on Friday.

 The Bank of Greece (BoG) presents in its semiannual overview of the Greek financial system a sensitivity analysis on active NPE management by Greek financial institutions in relation to the operational targets of reducing their stock to 64.6 billion euros, from 101.8 billion, by the end of 2019.

-Greece’s central government primary cash balance turned to a deficit of 434 million euros in the first six months of 2017 from a surplus of 2.76 billion last year, Bank of Greece (BoG) data revealed on Wednesday.
+Greece’s central government primary cash balance landed at a deficit of 877 million euros for the full year up to December 2017, compared to a surplus of 1.95 billion euros for 2016, Bank of Greece (BoG) data revealed on Thursday.